Prince Charles Cashes In On Prince Louis, Selling Gold Embroidered Baby Shoes On His Website

 Embroided with gold thread and being offered in a beautiful pearly white, the small ornament may be used as an item for simple decor, a Christmas tree piece, or simply as a royal family collectible for ardent followers of the crown.

-Asking price is £11.95 with a further £5.95 postage and handling fee, meaning that these little booties paying homage to Prince Louis don’t exactly come cheap, though this is somewhat to be expected when purchasing items from a high-end outlet such as Highgrove.
+The asking price is £11.95 with a further £5.95 postage and handling fee, meaning that these little booties paying homage to Prince Louis don’t exactly come cheap, though this is somewhat to be expected when purchasing items from a high-end outlet such as Highgrove.

-One note of contention seized upon by critics is contained within the item description, where the baby shoe ornament is described as being “handcrafted by skilled master embroiderers in India”.
-Outsourcing of labor on these sorts of items may be a necessary evil in the eyes of many, however, it does draw some attention particularly given the history between the UK and the former British colony.
+One note of contention seized upon by critics is contained within the item description, where the baby shoe ornament is described as being “handcrafted by skilled master embroiderers in India.”
+Outsourcing of labor on these sorts of items may be a necessary evil in the eyes of many.
+However, it does draw some attention particularly given the history between the UK and the former British colony.

 Aside from the baby booties, the Highgrove website also sells a great deal of other items related to Prince Louis’ birth and christening according to Footwear News, including a christening rattle, a pillbox, and even a cute little teddy bear!
-Buckinham Palace has also commissioned their own line of collectible items surrounding the newest royal baby, including a gold-detailed baby carriage with faux pearl accents and “Royal Baby 2018” stitched into the back, matching the design of these new Prince Louis shoes.
+Buckingham Palace has also commissioned their own line of collectible items surrounding the newest royal baby, including a gold-detailed baby carriage with faux pearl accents and “Royal Baby 2018” stitched into the back, matching the design of these new Prince Louis shoes.

 Prince Charles cashes in on grandson Louis with gold embroidered baby shoes for £11.95 https://t.co/nilK6mkIxq